Nuclear power in Ireland: Fission electricity enters Ireland

 Following the completion of the HVDC Moyle cable in 2001, connecting Northern Ireland and Scotland, and the larger capacity 500 MW East-West Interconnector in 2012, a submarine cable that connects County Dublin with Wales, Ireland has been supported with electricity from the generation of the Welsh Wylfa fission-electric power station and fission electricity in Britain as a whole.
 The Wylfa power stations is however shuttered, the last reactor shut down in 2015.
 Ireland was a net exporter of electricity in 2016 and 2017.

+In 2022, environment minister Eamon Ryan said that Ireland was already importing some nuclear-generated electricity through the UK interconnector and would also be connected to France, where nuclear power accounts for a large share of electricity generation.

 Revived interest

 In April 2006, a government-commissioned report by Forfás pointed to the need for Ireland to reconsider nuclear power in order "to secure its long-run energy security".
 A relatively small-scale, Generation IV nuclear station was envisaged.
 In 2007, Ireland's Electricity Supply Board made it known that it would consider a joint venture with a major European Union energy company to build nuclear capacity.

 A 2012 International Energy Agency (IEA) report said that Ireland is highly dependent on imported oil and natural/fossil gas.
 While the push to develop renewable energies is commendable, it will result in an increased reliance on fossil gas, as gas-fired power plants will be required to provide flexibility in electricity supply when wind power is unavailable.
 About 60% of Ireland's electricity already comes from gas-fired generation, which adds to energy security concerns, particularly as 93% of its gas supplies come from a single transit point in Scotland.

 In 2013, the Environmental Protection Agency in Ireland warned that Ireland is not on track to meet its 2020 pollution reductions of greenhouse gases.

-As there is a need to replace the coal burning 900 MW Moneypoint power station, situated in the South West of Ireland, a station which will approach its design life in 2025 and until then it will remain as Ireland's primary emitter of greenhouse gases.
-A dependable baseload power source with a high capacity factor will be required to keep the grid stable in its absence, a role that is now being filled by Moneypoint station, this role will thus need to be filled by a low carbon power station to mitigate climate change.

-As of 2014, a Generation IV nuclear station was envisaged in competition with a biomass burning facility to succeed Moneypoint.
+In 2014, a Generation IV nuclear station was envisaged in competition with a biomass burning facility as a possible successor to the coal-fired Moneypoint power station.